 Humjibre’s town is a vibrant center where shops and vendors crowd the main road that passes through the community.
-Following the same road, Humjibre is only a short ride from the larger market town of Sefwi Bekwai, in the Western region of Ghana.
+Following the same road, Humjibre is only a short ride from the larger market town of Sefwi Bekwai, in the Western North region of Ghana.

 Humjibre exists in a tropical climate zone and is situated on the rainforest edge.
 The rainy season is traditionally from May to September and in December and January, the harmattan, a dry desert wind, blows from the north and brings hot days and cool nights.
 Humjibre is surrounded by fertile land, and is largely a farming community.